-Terms & Conditions of Trading 2014
+Terms & Conditions for Trading, 2016.

 This document must be read by all stallholders accepted to trade.

 Please ensure that everyone working with you or on your behalf sees & reads a copy & fully understands the terms & conditions of this document.

 Stallholders who fail to comply with the Terms of Trading may be asked by the Organiser to leave the site.
 The Organiser reserves the right to request this without any obligation to reason or to refund any payment.
 Any cost of removal may be charged to the stallholder.

 Though requests for positioning of space and allocation of pitches will be considered, the final allocation of pitches and the positioning of space will be at the discretion of the Organiser.

 Stallholders will not be allocated a pitch until full payment and the required documentation have been received by the Organiser, unless agreed in advance by the Organiser e.g. if the stallholder is paying a percentage of takings on the day.
 The final allocation of pitches will be once the site has been marked up.

 The Organiser reserves the right to charge stallholders more for their pitch should the stallholder take up more than their allocated pitch or moves to a more expensive pitch.

 The Organiser reserves the right to require stallholders to move from their original allocated pitch should operational requirements dictate.